-Coconut oil brownies were inspired by one of my goals for this year: updating old, good, and maybe-forgotten-about recipes.
-There are a lot of those here because when I first started Cookie Madness it was basically a web log of experiments and new recipes rather than a carefully curated collection.
-To keep up with the times, I’ve had to forget about posting every day and am trying to post only recipes I’ve made multiple times, that were exceptionally good or that for whatever reason I feel strongly about.
+Coconut oil brownies were inspired by one of my goals for this year: updating old, good, and maybe-forgotten recipes.
+There are a lot of those here because when I first started Cookie Madness it was basically a log of experiments and new recipes rather than a carefully curated collection.
+To keep up with the times, I am trying to post only recipes I’ve made multiple times, that were exceptionally good or that for whatever reason I feel strongly about.
 These coconut oil brownies meet all of those qualifications.

 When I first started making these reduced fat brownies I used a combination of butter and grapeseed oil, but now I use coconut oil, which is readily available and popular.
 The coconut oil brownies have a dense and sturdy texture (kind of like boxed brownies) and a ton of chocolate flavor.
-For me personally, they’re a little easier to eat because of the reduced fat content.
-I’m pretty sensitive to fat and don’t get as full and uncomfortable when I eat these as opposed to richer ones.
 They do appear to have a lot of sugar, but it’s offset by all the cocoa powder and flour, so the brownies aren’t radically sweet.
-The sugar does give them a great texture, so if you plan on monkeying around with the recipe you should take that into consideration and maybe try it as written first.
+The sugar does give them a chewy texture, so if you plan on monkeying around with the recipe you should take that into consideration and maybe try it as written first.
 I’m scared to tamper with this recipe anymore because I’ve found that when I make it just as written, it’s perfect.

 Coconut Oil Brownies